joshnuss/1000experiments.dev/posts/128-command-store.md

 const store = commandStore(initialValue, commandList)

-// apply a command by passing the command name store.execute(commandName, args)
+// apply a command by passing the command name
+// it logs the command and mutates the state store.execute(commandName, args)

 // undo the last command